davecom/Connect4Challenge/README.md

 1. Use the contents of the repository as starter code, copying it into a private repository of your own that you create.

-2. Add us as collaborators on the repository on GitHub.
+2. Add us (@davecom, @brianrhall, @jblumberg) as collaborators on the repository on GitHub.

 3. Fill in the functions with the missing code and add any additional utility functions that you see fit.